 It was not that Darren was a closed man - far from it.
 He would have loved to talk with Callie about her own learning experiences and about his.
 He would have loved to talk if he felt her openness and caring about herself and him.
 But he hated talking with her when he knew that her focus was to get him to validate her and make her feel secure.
 And he knew from the tone in her voice that she was feeling abandoned due to her own self-abandonment and she was projecting this abandonment onto him.

-But he felt trapped.
 If he said yes, he knew they would end up in a fight.
 If he said no, he knew Callie would be furious at him, accusing him of being closed and not working on their marriage.
 And Darren had never learned how to manage the loneliness and heartbreak he felt when Callie not only didn't see him, but was angry and blaming toward him.
 So sometimes he would angrily walk away, saying that he didn't want to talk, and other times he would give in, talking in the hopes that he could say the right thing that would pacify Callie.
 Which, of course, never happened.

-"It doesn't work to talk and it doesn't work to not talk," said Darren in our phone session.
+"It doesn't work to talk and it doesn't work to not talk," said Darren in our session.
 "I end up feeling trapped and awful either way.
 I don't know what to do."

 "Darren, I know from past sessions that you feel lonely and heartbroken when Callie doesn't see what an open and loving man you are - like you are with your sons and your friends.
 I know that you keep defending yourself to try to get her to see you, but it never works.
 The real problem is that you are not seeing you.
-You are not seeing your own feelings of loneliness and heartache when Callie treats you unlovingly, nor are you moving into compassion for your own feelings - which means being very kind and gentle toward yourself.
+You are not seeing your own feelings of loneliness and heartache when Callie treats you unlovingly, nor are you compassionate toward your own feelings - which means being very kind and gentle toward yourself.
 Instead you either give yourself up or leave in anger.
 In neither case are you taking responsibility for your own feelings.
 There is no chance of Callie seeing you when you are not seeing you."